 The school district has about 50,000 fewer students than it did 12 years ago, and Ramos, in his speech, cited a Pew study that said Philadelphia parents rank safety as a top concern and give poor ratings to the schools’ performance in this area.

-Meanwhile, the district is searching for a new superintendent, a position for which about 30 applications were received and about 10 interviews conducted, Ramos said.
+Meanwhile, the district is , a position for which about 30 applications were received and about 10 interviews conducted, Ramos said.
 The SRC hopes to make an offer in July and have a new superintendent by September, but there is no hard deadline.